Carlosdvp/carlosv-ninja/Readme.md

     - List View Component
   - Grid View is the default view I had in the Gallery component, move this to the Grid View component.

-### 4. Fix the Styling
+### 4. Fixed the Styling

 1. clean up the css
 2. some styles may need to be global to eliminate too much repetition of the same stuff
 3. make the layout responsive
 4. make less colorful, make the style sharper and more professional.

-### 5. cull projects shown
+### 5. Cleaned up projects listed

-  - only show complex and complete applications
+  - Should only show complex and complete applications
-  - remove simple exercises, apps with no realworld biz use
+  - Removed simple exercises, apps with no realworld biz use

   - Keep:
     - Arquitetura